elastic/e2e-testing/e2e/_suites/fleet/README.md

    # (Fleet mode) This environment variable will use the snapshots produced by Beats CI.
 If the above variable
    # is set, this variable will take no effect
    export BEATS_USE_CI_SNAPSHOTS="true"
-   # (Stand-Alone mode) This environment variable will use the its value as the Docker tag produced by Beats CI (Please look up here: https://container-library.elastic.co/r/observability-ci/elastic-agent).
-Here you have two examples for tags:
+   # (Stand-Alone mode) This environment variable will use the its value as the Docker tag produced by Beats CI (Please look up Google Cloud Storage CI bucket).
-   export BEAT_VERSION="pr-20356"
-   # or
    export BEAT_VERSION="78a762c76080aafa34c52386341b590dac24e2df"
    ```